anaclumos/extracranial/Research/pages/Born of this Land - The Founding Story of Hyundai.md

 When hosting the Olympic Games in [[서울|Seoul]] ('88), Hyundai planned and constructed with the principle of preparing thoroughly so there would be no deficit and no regrets.
 The facilities of a country that invests taxpayer money should be designed and constructed to be the most efficient facilities with the least amount of money.

-## "不恥下問."
+## **不恥下問.**

-There's a saying that goes something like "不恥下問".
+There's a saying that goes something like **不恥下問**.
 It means there is no shame in asking someone younger than you, or someone with a lower status than you, what you don't know.
 During the various construction projects, Hyundai learned a lot from the American engineers, who were very serious and willing to learn everything they could.

 ## Time is money